Excursion set peaks in energy as a model for haloes: Comparison with simulations

-This expression shows that assuming $\epsilon_c(y)$ brings additional dependence on $x$ and $y$ into $y_c$, which will affect the predicted abundances as well as the expressions for the mean and variance of the typical overdensity of protohalo patches (e.g. equations~\ref{eq:dpk} and~\ref{eq:vpk} will also be modified).
-The main point of this example is to illustrate that our energy-peaks approach can be extended in a relatively transparent manner to include more involved collapse criteria.
-Exploring what these criteria are is the subject of work in progress.
+Equation \eqref{eq:ycscatter} shows that assuming $\epsilon_c(y,q)$ brings additional dependence on $x$ and $y$ (as well as $q$) into $y_c$, which affects the predicted abundances as well as mean and variance of the typical overdensity of protohalo patches (equations \ref{eq:dpk} and \ref{eq:vpk}).
+Some integrals in this example actually have analytical expressions.
+However, we do not give them here as the main point is simply to illustrate that our energy-peaks approach can be extended in a relatively transparent manner to include more involved collapse criteria.
+Exploring what these criteria are is work in progress.
+To motivate this exploration, Figure~\ref{fig:dndlnm} shows that equations \eqref{eq:expksq} and \eqref{eq:ecyq}, with $(a_0,a_1,a_2)=(1.75,0.21,0.42)$, provides a good description of halo abundances in our simulation.